8 Major Book Awards and Their Winners

 The Nobel Prize in Literature

 There are six Nobel Prize categories: physics, chemistry, medicine, literature, peace, and economics.
-Named for Alfred Nobel, a Swedish engineer, the idea for the awards was made by Nobel himself in his will.
+Named for Alfred Nobel, a Swedish engineer, the idea for the awards was suggested by Nobel himself in his will.
 In 1901, six years after his death, the Swedish Academy began to hand out awards in these categories.
-The delay was due to protests by Nobel’s family after he wrote in his will that the entirety of his fortune be used to set up the foundation.
+The six year delay was due to protests by Nobel’s family after he wrote in his will that the entirety of his fortune be used to set up the foundation.
 The prize honors the writers themselves rather than a particular body of work.
 Past winners include: Patrick Modiano (2014), Toni Morrison (1993), Joseph Brodsky (1987), and John Steinbeck (1962).

 The Pen/Faulkner Award